Engineering Reports & Assessments

 Site attendance

-Most reports require an on-site visit, the engineer attends, measures, photographs, and notes observations.
+Most reports require an on-site visit: one of our engineers attends, measures, photographs, and notes observations.
 Crawl spaces, attics, and basements are reviewed where relevant.

 03